-APC project gives UK SME the confidence to secure £40m international deal
+APC project gives UK SME the confidence to secure £40 million international deal

 Hyperdrive Innovation has signed a £40 million deal to expand its battery technology from Tynemouth to Taipei, as the Sunderland-based innovator prepares make its mark on the Asian market.

 The deal follows Hyperdrive’s collaboration with Nissan, formed through an Advanced Propulsion Centre funded project, which resulted in a global supply agreement to incorporate its leading lithium-ion cells into Nissan’s high performance battery systems.